Pranav-cmyk/Gemini/readme.md

     gemini = Google_Gemini()

     try:
-        #You can specify the voice from a list of predefined voices
+        #You can specify the voice from a list of predefined voices defined in this method.
+Hover over the method for more info on voices.
-        #You can enable voice_input and the code will listen to your
+        #You can enable voice_input and the code will listen to your otherwise by default the method will wait for a text input from the user.
-        #voice for the specified recording_duration
+        #if voice_input_enabled is set to True, You can specify the duration of the recording in seconds.
         await gemini.start_voice_interaction(
             voice = 'Aoede',
             voice_input_enabled = True,